maxnd/mxMarkEdit/README.md

 A green or red circle is shown at the right of the fields of the path of the Pandoc executable and of the template to inform that the file are present or not.
 See the Pandoc manual for more information.

-The `?` - `Shortcuts list` menu item show a list of all the shortcuts available that are not related to menu items.
+The `Help` - `Shortcuts list` menu item show a list of all the shortcuts available that are not related to menu items.

 The other menu items are self-explaining.